“How my life has been brought to undiscovered lands, and how much richer it gets – all from words printed on a page…”–Emoke B’Racz

 As many of you know, I began reviewing books nearly five years ago, and I began specializing in picture books two years ago.
 Since then, I’ve read and reviewed a mountain of books, and I’ve loved almost every single one.
 By the way, did you know that picture books are like snowflakes; no two picture books are alike!

-Left is a picture of my current TBR (to be read) stack.
+The picture above shows my current TBR (to be read) stack.
 There are some real “beauties” in this stack, including a beautifully-illustrated book about things to do on a “snow day,” a hilarious and gloriously-illustrated book about what Santa does during his eleven months off, and a nonfiction picture book about a boy and his dad who meet baseball player Jackie Robinson.